Start reading more in 2021 with January's most exciting book releases

 ‘The Ex Talk’ by Rachel Lynn Solomon (available January 26, starting at $9.99; amazon.com)

 Looking for a new romantic comedy?
 Then you’ll love reading “The Ex Talk” by Rachel Lynn Solomon.
-Shay Goldstein, a public radio station producer, and her colleague, Dominic Yun, despise one another.
+Shay Goldstein, a public radio station producer, and her colleague Dominic Yun despise each other.
 But when their boss appoints them to be the new co-hosts of a radio talk show where exes deliver relationship advice, they’re forced to put their differences aside.
-As the show skyrockets up the radio charts they find themselves starting to fall for one another, but will they risk everything for love?
+As the show skyrockets up the radio charts, they find themselves starting to fall for each other, but will they risk everything for love?
 Or their jobs?

 ‘The Wife Upstairs’ by Rachel Hawkins (starting at $14.99; amazon.com)